paulscherrerinstitute/csaxs_dia/README.md

 - *"bit_depth"*: Dynamic range - number of bits (16, 32 etc.)
 - *"n_frames"*: Number of frames per acquisition.
+- *"preview_modulo"*: Modulo to use for the stream preview.
+- *"preview_modulo_offset"*: Offset to apply to the frame number before the modulo.

 **Warning**: Please note that this 2 attributes must match the information you provided to the detector: